daohoangson/flutter_widget_from_html/packages/core/README.md

 ));
 ```

-- Each tree may have as many style builder callbacks and build ops as needed.
+- Each tree may have as many inherited property resolvers and build ops as needed.

 The example below replaces smilie inline image with an emoji: